yweng365/ml-model-and-concept-drift/write-up.md

 Overall, in this project, we introduced the causes and impacts of model drift and concept drift in models.
 Then we discussed several approaches to detect concept drift including Statistical Process Control (SPC) Methods, Window-Based Distribution Methods, Adaptive and Ensemble-Based Learning Methods, Uncertainty-Based Detection and Hybrid & Complex Data Techniques.
 Probing into methods aiming to address concept drift issues in models, we introduced 4 specific categories of drift adaptation techniques, namely general adaptation strategies, deep learning-specific methods, ensemble methods, and evaluation approaches.
 In addition, a real-world case of FRP model and ADE-SVM approach is presented to show the applications of drift detection and adaptation techniques in financial markets.

 ## 6. References

+Bayram, F., Ahmed, B. S., & Kassler, A. (2022).
+From concept drift to model degradation: An overview on performance-aware Drift Detectors.
+Knowledge-Based Systems, 245, 108632. https://doi.org/10.1016/j.knosys.2022.108632

+Holdsworth, J., Stryker, C., & Belcic, I. (2024, July 16).
+What is model drift?.
+IBM. https://www.ibm.com/topics/model-drift

+Machine Learning Monitoring, part 5: Why you should care about data and concept drift.
+Evidently AI - Open-Source ML Monitoring and Observability. (n.d.-a). https://www.evidentlyai.com/blog/machine-learning-monitoring-data-and-concept-drift#concept-drift

+What is concept drift in ML, and how to detect and address it.
+Evidently AI - Open-Source ML Monitoring and Observability. (n.d.-b). https://www.evidentlyai.com/ml-in-production/concept-drift#types-of-concept-drift

 Sun, J., Li, H., & Adeli, H. (2013).
 Concept drift-oriented adaptive and dynamic support vector machine ensemble with time window in corporate financial risk prediction.
 IEEE Transactions on Systems, Man, and Cybernetics: Systems, 43(4), 801-813.